 - Anyone’s actions, and however they affect other people, are simply a result of them acting in search of their own happiness.
 I believe in the innate goodness of people, and every human’s common desire to find what will make them happy.
 So I’ve come to learn that while what we do is a great reflection of who we are, our actions are also because we all want the same thing.
 We all believe that what we believe is right.

 - Would you rather be happy or would you rather be right?

 - We’re not here to ask each other to change.
 We are here to support each other in our changes, and push for the growth that comes with them.

 - Sometimes I have an inability to put myself first.
 And this can be mistaken for weakness, kindness, generosity.
-I’ve learned that I feel blame because I take it, and that it is within my responsibility to say no to.
+I’ve learned that I feel blame because I take it, and that it is within my responsibility to say no to blame, shame, guilt, and feelings that don’t belong to me.
 I am not responsible for anyone else’s happiness, and I can differentiate the burdens that are and aren’t mine.

 We’re all looking for the same things, but we search for them differently.
 Don’t wait until life is over to figure out what it meant to you.
 This is a desire we find on our own.
 We stray, but at the end of the day, we know.

 Too often we let results determine our choices.
 We use the words “if” and “then” and “wrong” and “right” to lead our decisions instead of our own feelings.
 I’m working on internalizing that there are no wrong and right decisions, only choices to which the universe will adjust.